shakfu/py2max/js2max/README.md

     post("built " + result.created + " objects\n");
 }
 ```

+A box knows what it is before Max sees it: the box class, port counts and
+outlet types are looked up from the object class in `src/objects.ts`, so
+`p.add("ezdac~")` is a `maxclass: "ezdac~"` box with two inlets and no outlets,
+and `p.add("gain~")` has one inlet and two.
+Anything passed explicitly wins.
+This matters beyond typing less -- a box that declares a port it does not have
+loses the cord attached to it, silently, when Max opens the file.

 The same `Patcher` also serializes: `p.toJSON()` produces a `.maxpat` document
 identical in shape to the Python package's output.